l0wigh/Fluorite/README.md

 - Dynamic (re)configuration for your options and bindings using configuration file.
 - Dynamic (re)configuration for your theme using Xresources.
 "Wow is that Hyprland ?"
 - Dynamic scratchpads that you bind to any of your keyboard keys.
 No need for thousands of bindings in your configuration.
+- Organizer mode to help you manage your windows arrangement.
+(PS: Organizer is awesome, but will not manage your life)
 - Window swallowing.
 Get that useless terminal out of your way.
 - EWMH handling.
 Give you more features without more configuration required
 - Polybar IPC.
 Active Layout and Scratchpads should not be some kind of secrets